 Of course, there are plenty more options in Vienna, with everything from hostels through to mid-range hotels and of course, luxury five star hotels available.
 Here are some recommended options to consider:

 - wombat’s CITY Hostels Vienna – Found in Naschmarkt, near the large city market, and close to the museum quarter, this is a highly rated hostel that offers both dormitory and private rooms at a great price.
-For hostels, also consider CH-Hostel.

 - Motel One Wien-Staatsoper – just 100 yards from the Vienna State opera, this three star property is fantastic value.
 Air conditioned rooms are all en-suite, and WiFi is available throughout.

-- Hotel König von Ungarn – Vienna’s oldest hotel, this four star property is well reviewed and rooms come with free wifi and air conditioning
+- Hotel König von Ungarn – Vienna’s oldest hotel, this four star property is well reviewed and rooms come with free WiFi and air conditioning

-- Hotel Imperial – a great value yet impressive 5 star luxury hotel in the heart of the city, with a range of rooms that include luxury amenities, marble bathrooms, and at the higher end, a butler service
+- Hotel Imperial – a great value yet impressive 5 star luxury hotel in the centre of the city, with a range of rooms that include luxury amenities, marble bathrooms, and at the higher end, a butler service

 - Grand Hotel Wien – a highly rated and centrally located 5 star historic property which offers 5 restaurants, luxurious rooms, spa and business centre.
 A fantastic choice at the high end